MOST FREQUENTLY ASKED QUESTIONS

 Why black and purple?

-It's anthocyanin, a powerful antioxidant and anti-inflammatory which belong to the family of plant pigments (flavonoids) that colors pigmented rice black-purple-reddish, just like it does with blueberries, sweet potato and red cabbage.
+It all comes down to anthocyanin, a powerful antioxidant, anti-inflammatory and plant pigment (type of flavonoid) that colors rice black-purple-reddish, just like it does with blueberries, sweet potato and red cabbage.

 Note that we are the ONLY rice producer in the US who puts the ACTUAL anthocyanin level on the box.